Ms. Inglish is a successful employment & training pro, setting Midwest regional records with tens of thousands placed in gainful employment.

 Zoos and Museums

-Check out the job opportunities at the following interesting tourist sites at their links below.
+Check out the job opportunities at the following interesting tourist sites.
 Some of them have toll free 24-hour job hotlines.
 These are just a few of the examples available at MuseumSpot.com and the Museum Employment Resource Center.

 - Chicago Zoological Society - Brookfield Zoo Home